 - ¼ cup low sodium vegetable broth

 - ½ cup grated Parmesan cheese, plus more to taste for optional garnish

 - Meanwhile, heat 1 tablespoon of olive oil in a 10-inch non-stick frying pan over medium heat.

-- Place the sausages in the pan and cook for about 4 to 5 minutes on one side.
+- Place the sausages in the pan and cook for 4 to 5 minutes on one side.

 - Turn the sausages to the other side and continue cooking for another 4 to 5 minutes or until fully cooked through.
 Transfer the cooked sausages to a plate and set aside.

 - If necessary (depending on how much grease is released from your sausage), heat remaining ½ tablespoon of olive oil in your pan for cooking the shallot.
-To pan, add shallot and cook, stirring often, 2 to 3 minutes.
+To pan, add shallot and cook, stirring often, for 2 to 3 minutes.

 - Add butter.
 Once melted, add mushrooms.
-Cook, stirring every so often, for about 5 minutes until they've lost some of their moisture.
-Stir in garlic and cook 1 minute.
+Cook, stirring every so often, for about 5 minutes until they've released some of their moisture.
+Stir in garlic and cook for 1 minute until fragrant.
 Add spinach, salt, black pepper and crushed red pepper flakes.
-Stir and cook 1 to 2 minutes until spinach has wilted.
+Stir and cook for 1 to 2 minutes until spinach has wilted.

-- Pour in cream and broth.
-Bring to a simmer to reduce and thicken the cream for about 3 to 4 minutes.
+- Pour in heavy cream and vegetable broth.
+Bring to a simmer to reduce and thicken the cream, about 3 to 4 minutes.

-- Meanwhile, cook gnocchi per package instructions, then drain.
+- Meanwhile, cook gnocchi according to package instructions, then drain.

 - Slice the sausages and add them to the pan along with the cooked gnocchi.
 Stir to combine everything.
 Cook for 1 minute.

 - Turn off heat and stir in grated Parmesan cheese.

 - To serve, portion into warm bowls and garnish with more Parmesan cheese and parsley (if desired).
 Enjoy!